Neo-2025/p1/docs/auth-troubleshooting.md

 ## Current State of Authentication

 ### Authentication Flow
-1. The login page (`/auth/login`) presents a form with email and password fields
+1. The login page (`/auth/login`) presents a form with two authentication options:
+   - Password-based authentication
+   - Magic link (passwordless) authentication
-2. Form submission attempts to authenticate using Supabase client
+2. Form submission authenticates using Supabase client
 3. On successful authentication, a session is created and user is redirected to dashboard
+4. For magic links, an email is sent and the user completes authentication by clicking the link
-4. Middleware protects routes based on authentication state
+5. Middleware protects routes based on authentication state

 ### Authentication Components
-- **LoginForm.tsx**: Client-side form handling authentication
+- **LoginForm.tsx**: Client-side form handling authentication (password & magic link)
 - **middleware.ts**: Protects dashboard and subscription routes
 - **seed-db.js**: Creates/updates the default user
+- **callback/route.ts**: Handles magic link callbacks and session creation

 ### Supabase Integration
 - Authentication is connected to Supabase Auth service
 - User data is stored in Supabase Auth tables
 - Environmental variables control the connection to Supabase
+- OTP (One-Time Password) support for magic links

 ## Identified Issues and Fixes